resin-studio/ballistic/README.md

 ## Example
 - learn from time series unemployment data without specifying any structure
     - automatically learn to use the plate concepts
-- learn from sparse data with bayesian constraint
+- learn from sparse data with bayesian type

 ## Open questions